 Reckless driving accidents with serious injuries

-As a wobbler crime, you can be charged with a misdemeanor or felony.
-When another driver is injured in a traffic accident and charged with a felony the punishment is:
+As a crime “wobbler” can be charged with a misdemeanor or a felony.
+When another driver is injured in a car accident and charged with a felony, the punishment is:

-To avoid a DUI conviction , a guilty plea called “reckless dry” is sometimes used.
-The defense attorney agrees with the prosecutor that his client plead guilty to a misdemeanor.
+To avoid conviction for DUI, a plea deal called “dry reckless” is sometimes used.
+The defense attorney agrees with the prosecutor that their client plead guilty to a misdemeanor.

-The benefits of this legal settlement is that the defendant avoids being prosecuted for the crime of DUI which would increase penalties.
-Instead, the accused:
+The benefits of this legal settlement is that the defendant avoids being prosecuted for the DUI offense which would increase the penalties.
+Instead, the defendant:

-- Will receive a lesser prison sentence and a trial period.
+- Will receive a lesser prison sentence and probation.

-- In case of being charged again for DUI, he/she will not accumulate a previous charge for this crime.
+- If charged again with DUI, will not accumulate a previous charge for this crime.
 Therefore there are no improvements.

 Does it have immigration consequences?

-Fortunately for foreigners, the crime of reckless driving does not carry negative immigration consequences.
+Fortunately for alien nationals, the crime of reckless driving does not carry negative immigration consequences and is not among the considered deportable offenses.
 It means that an immigrant will not be deported or declared inadmissible.

-As long as you complete the following conditions, a convicted of reckless driving may remove his conviction:
+As long as they meet the following conditions, a convicted reckless driver can have their conviction expunged:

-Cancellation favors the person because it frees them from most of the penalties imposed in a sentence.
+The cancellation favors the person because it frees them from most of the penalties imposed in a conviction.

 How does it affect gun rights?

-If the conviction for reckless driving is prosecuted as a misdemeanor it will not affect the law of arms.
-But instead if you are convicted of a felony for causing injury to another person yes.
-Consequently, you will not be able to buy, possess or carry a weapon.
+If the conviction for reckless driving is prosecuted as a misdemeanor it will not affect the right to bear arms.
+But on the other hand, if they are convicted of a felony for causing injury to another person, yes.
+Consequently, you will not be able to buy, own or carry a gun.

-Is it possible to get a reckless driving charge reduction?
+Is it possible to get a reduction of charges for reckless driving?

 Can the reckless driving charge lead to other related crimes?

-Depending on the circumstances of the fact, the prosecutor may establish additional charges against a defendant of this crime.
+Depending on the circumstances of the act, the prosecutor may establish additional charges against a person accused of this crime.

-Fundamentally, the crimes that are most related to negligence while driving are:
+Fundamentally, the crimes that are most related to negligent driving are:

 - Speed contests or street car races – VC 23109.

-- Reckless driving in accidents with specific serious injuries – VC 23105.
-For example, causing concussion, loss of consciousness, or severe disfigurement.
+- Reckless Driving in Specified Serious Injury Crashes – VC 23105.
+For example, causing concussion, loss of consciousness, or serious disfigurement.

-- Reckless “wet” or “dry”.
-If it is wet include a note that alcohol or drugs were involved.
+- “Wet” or “dry” reckless driving.
+If wet, include a note that alcohol or drugs were involved.
 Remember that it is not a crime but a nickname for the plea agreement.